 One of our project’s aims has been to disrupt mainstream humanitarian narratives which have traditionally represented, and therefore constituted, refugees as individual suffering victims, passive recipients of aid and/or as unique ‘ideal’ refugees who are truly worthy of international sympathy, assistance, and protection.
-By disrupting these and other established narratives and representational strategies, we ultimately aimed to document, trace and examine alternative ways of seeing, knowing, feeling, listening to, writing, reading, drawing, conceptualising, and otherwise responding to displacement.
+By disrupting these and other established narratives and representational strategies, we have ultimately aimed to document, trace and examine alternative ways of seeing, knowing, feeling, listening to, writing, reading, drawing, conceptualising, and otherwise responding to displacement.

 Representations of displacement have significant consequences on how refugees and local communities are engaged with and responded to by diverse state and humanitarian actors, as well as how their needs and aspirations are understood, articulated and supported (or not supported).
 A focus on representation also invites us to more fully consider the implications of how, why and with what effect knowledge is produced about communities affected by displacement.
 You can read further considerations on this theme in Prof. Elena Fiddian-Qasmiyeh’s ‘Invisible (at) night: space, time and photography in a refugee camp’ and ‘Shadows and Echoes in/of Displacement: Temporalities, spatialities and materialities of displacement.’
 Additionally, specific panels at the Refugee Hosts’ International Conference 2019 focused on themes of representations of displacement, the politics of knowledge production and disrupting humanitarian mainstream narratives.
 Below, Prof. Elena Fiddian-Qasmiyeh discusses mainstream humanitarian narratives and how these can be critically disrupted.
 More presentations from this panel can be viewed here.

 We will be updating this page with more resources and findings in due course.